-- For Under 18 years age group, 30 cases had missing race/ethnicity information and were excluded.
-16 cases "Refused to answer" or answered "Other" and were also excluded. - For the "18+" years age group, 1074 had missing race/ethnicity information and were excluded.
-561 cases "Refused to answer" or answered "Other" and were also excluded. - Rates for Native Hawaiian or Other Pacific Islanders and "Other" are excluded, as there are no population estimates for these populations.
+- For Under 18 years age group, only those with complete race/ethnicity data are reported. - For the "18+" years age group, 1070 had missing race/ethnicity information and were excluded.
+616 cases "Refused to answer" or answered "Other" and were also excluded. - Rates for Native Hawaiian or Other Pacific Islanders and "Other" are excluded, as there are no population estimates for these populations.